joe-dorward/the-python-programming-language/tkinter/ui_v1.23_single_sourcing_reusing_dita_xml.md

+Continuing the exploration of using Tkinter with Python, this version adds the functionality to 'read in' the text of the user interface from a DITA XML file - reducing the need for developers to 'get involved' with the actual words of the user interface.

 The promise of DITA XML includes the creation of *reusable content* (that is) content that is created as stand-alone components (the *single source*) that are available to be reused by anyone for any purpose, and that (as in this example) includes the text in the user interface being 'read in' from a DITA XML file during a build.

 ```dita
 <?xml version="1.0" encoding="UTF-8"?>